Helpful Tips for Managing Separation Anxiety in Dogs

 When left alone, your dog might bark, whine, chew on furniture, try to escape, or even express their bowels.
 While these problems may frustrate you, they can be a sign of separation anxiety, stress, and even depression in dogs, so it’s important to treat this problem appropriately.

-Absolutely.
-Subtle symptoms of separation anxiety often go unnoticed or are chalked up to bad dog behaviour, but real separation anxiety in dogs is not as rare as you may think.
+Subtle symptoms of separation anxiety often go unnoticed or are chalked up to bad dog behaviour.

 In fact, a study showed that 72.5% of dogs studied showed signs of anxiety-like behaviours, with separation anxiety affecting around 5% of them.

 While some dogs are nervous from day one, other dogs learn these behaviours over time.
-Separation anxiety in dogs can be triggered by changes to your normal routine, like moving, a new baby, and even a new work schedule.
+Dog separation anxiety can be triggered by changes to your normal routine, like moving, a new baby, and even a new work schedule.

 5 Causes of Separation Anxiety in Dogs